hack-the-rat/free-code-camp/full-stack-developer-certification/html/basic-html/cat-photo-app/README.md

 <```a href="https://www.freecodecamp.org" target="_blank">freeCodeCamp</a>```

 Add a `target` attribute with the value `_blank` to the anchor (`a`) element's opening tag, so that the link opens in a new tab.

+## Step 16

+Now that you have added the link you can remove the comment.